 To prevent investors from taking advantage of tax deferrals indefinitely, the IRS requires annual minimum account distributions—RMDs—from retirement accounts, starting at age 70½ or 72 (as applicable).
-The amount of an RMD is based on an investor’s account balance at the end of the prior year, as well as their life expectancy.
-The first RMD is due by April 1 in the year after the investor’s attainment of age 70½ (or age 72, as applicable), and subsequent distributions are due by year end; however, a non-5% owner in an employer-sponsored retirement plan may generally further delay their first RMD to
+The amount of an RMD is based on an investor's account balance at the end of the prior year, as well as life expectancy.
+The first RMD is due by April 1 in the year after an investor attains age 70½ (or age 72, as applicable), and subsequent distributions are due by year end; however, a non-5% owner in an employer-sponsored retirement plan may generally further delay hiis or her first RMD to

 The 2020 RMD waiver

 Recent market volatility has affected the value of investors’ retirement accounts, causing many to be lower than they were on the valuation date for 2020—December 31, 2019.
 Recognizing this, lawmakers included a temporary waiver of RMDs in the Coronavirus Aid, Relief, and Economic Security (CARES) Act for some retirement accounts.
-The CARES Act waives RMDs that would otherwise be paid in 2020 for IRAs and inherited IRAs, as well as for DC plans, such as employee stock ownership plans, 401(k), profit-sharing, money purchase, 403(b), and governmental 457(b) plans.
+The CARES Act waives RMDs that would otherwise be paid in 2020 for IRAs and inherited IRAs, as well as for defined contribution (DC) plans, such as employee stock ownership, 401(k), profit-sharing, money purchase, 403(b), and governmental 457(b) plans.
 This means that, depending on the provisions of the retirement account:

-- An investor with an RMD beginning date of April 1, 2020, may be allowed to wait until December 31, 2021—skipping both their first and second RMDs.
+- An investor with an RMD beginning date of April 1, 2020, may be allowed to wait until December 31, 2021—skipping both the first and second RMDs.

-- An investor who was required to begin receiving RMDs before 2020 may be able to skip their 2020 RMD.
+- An investor who was required to begin receiving RMDs before 2020 may be able to skip the 2020 RMD.

 Clients who already took an RMD may be able to roll it over or repay it to a retirement savings plan

-Investors who are unable to use the rollover option may be able to treat their 2020 RMD as a coronavirus-related distribution under the CARES Act, provided they’re a “qualified individual.”
+Investors who are unable to use the rollover option may be able to treat their 2020 RMD as a coronavirus-related distribution under the CARES Act, provided they’re qualified individuals.
 In this case, they may be able to spread the payment of income taxes over three years and/or repay all or part of the RMD to a retirement account over the same three-year period.
 Those who believe they’re so affected should speak with their tax advisor to see if they qualify.

 The CARES Act RMD waiver increases client options